haway/dumbpad-via/README.md

 ## VIA Configurator

-[VIA Configurator](https://caniusevia.com/) is a online configurator tool, it can change your keyboard layout realtime.
+[VIA Configurator](https://caniusevia.com/) is a online configurator tool, it can change your keyboard layout in realtime.
 No need to recompile or reflash the firmware.

 But if you want some functions like, Encoder, User space, code.
 It can't help you.